Why sound and music play is important for development

 Our Baby Karaoke has animated videos with the words and tunes of popular children’s songs and nursery rhymes.
 You can sing along with your baby to children’s favourites like ‘Baa baa black sheep’, ‘Rock-a-bye baby’ and ‘Old MacDonald’.

-How to do sound and music play with babies
+How to do sound and music play with your baby

 - Use your bodies to make noise.
 Clap your hands, stomp your feet, and click your tongue.